Read This First

 Prompt 4: It appears all of the “competing measures of rationality” you introduced rely on predictive power for their own measurements of usefulness, right?

-The central claim is this: The relationship between predictive power and other measures of rationality is nuanced.
+In plain terms: The relationship between predictive power and other measures of rationality is nuanced.

 This middle step prepares logical coherence.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.